-It’s official – countess reports show that eating fresh, organic, unprocessed food delivers superior nutritional value.
-Understanding Nutrition as the cornerstone of health, and the therapeutic power of whole and organic foods, is a fundamental step on the path to increasing wellness and vitality.
-Dramatic health turnarounds are possible when nutritional needs are met, and irritants are reduced.
-Eating organic food can help decrease the burden on our livers, made to work harder to reduce our toxic load when we consume pesticides and other potentially harmful substances that can be found in non-organic produce.
+It’s official – several reports show that eating fresh, organic, unprocessed food delivers superior nutritional value.
+Understanding nutrition as the cornerstone of health, and the therapeutic power of whole and organic foods, is a fundamental step on the path to increasing wellness and vitality.
+Dramatic health turn-arounds are possible when nutritional needs are met, and irritants are reduced.
+Eating organic food can help decrease the burden on our livers, which are made to work harder to reduce our toxic load when we consume pesticides and other potentially harmful substances that may be found in non-organic produce.
 See this report published by Newcastle University in 2014.

 2. It’s what we evolved eating

 Our bodies evolved using natural foods to sustain and nourish us and to boost our immunity.
 Our intestinal microflora is a complex ecosystem, vital for the correct functioning of our digestion and immune system.
-Pesticides, herbicides, and genetic modification can have the ability to disrupt the delicate balance within our digestive system.
+Pesticides, herbicides, and genetic modification may have the potential to disrupt the delicate balance within our digestive system.
 There are some studies which suggest links between the health of our intestinal microflora with various cancers, autoimmune conditions and even dementia.
-Research into causes is always controversial and risks may not be handled for the benefit of the consumer when massive profits are at stake.
+Research into causes is always controversial and risks to consumers may not be considered or disclosed when massive profits are at stake.
 It is safe to say that our gut health affects everything from our mood to our weight, so it pays to take care of it.

 3. Freshness and quality